CONSTITUTION of the Sierra Foothills Cycling Club

 The requirements for membership in the CLUB are limited to payment of annual dues.

-Membership in the CLUB shall be in four categories as follows:
+Membership in the CLUB shall be in one of the four categories as follows:

 1. Individual: Persons 18 years and above in age or under 18 years with consent of parent or guardian.